Q: Are the wrinkles you get when you sit in the bathtub for too long the same as the ones old people get?

 .

-Knowing this, we can now discuss how we get different kinds of wrinkles!
 The wrinkles that come from being "waterlogged" occur mostly in the fingers and toes, where the stratum corneum is thickest.
 This is because a long soak in the tub, pool or other body of water washes away a lot of the sebum, making the skin less waterproof.
 The water is then able to penetrate the skin, especially the dead cells of the stratum corneum.
 Absorbing this extra water causes the skin to expand, puff up and pull away from places where it is not completely anchored to the basement membrane (the connection between the epidermis and dermis).
 The result is wrinkles, or you might consider them "waves" of puffy skin.
 Once you are out of the bathtub, the absorbed water is soon released and more sebum is rapidly produced; your "waterlogged" wrinkles quickly disappear.

 The wrinkles we get as we age are quite different.
 After age 20, we start to lose some of the collagen in our skin, making it thinner and more fragile.
 But much more important than this loss with aging is the skin damage due to exposure to sunlight and toxins (such as those that come from tobacco use, pollution and other sources).
 Some experts estimate that 90 percent of the skin damage leading to wrinkles (and other skin changes) comes from these exposures.
 The specifics of how sun and toxin exposure cause this damage is not completely understood, however it is thought that at least part of the process occurs because free radicals (molecules in search of loose electrons) are created that alter the skin’s cellular matrix.